Department of Commerce

 For payment recapture audits of contracts/obligations, and of grants and other cooperative agreements, the auditor analyzes the reasons why any payment errors occurred, and develops, presents, and documents any recommendations for cost-effective controls to prevent improper payments in the future; and, for enhancing the applicable bureau processes.

-Additional information on the Department’s improper payments efforts may be found in the Department’s FY 2012 Performance and Accountability Report, Appendix E, Improper Payments Information Act (IPIA), As Amended, Reporting Details, at the following web link:
+Additional information on the Department’s improper payments efforts may be found in the Department’s FY 2013 Agency Financial Report, Appendix C, Improper Payments Information Act (IPIA) of 2002, As Amended, Reporting Details, at the following web link:

 Office of Inspector General Improper Payments Efforts

-For more information about the OIG reports and activities, the following web link is provided: http://www.oig.doc.gov/Pages/default.aspx.
+For more information about the OIG’s reports and activities, the following web link is provided: http://www.oig.doc.gov/Pages/default.aspx.

 The OIG Hotline: Report Fraud, Waste, Abuse, and Whistleblower Reprisal:

 Executive Order 13520, Reducing Improper Payments, established a requirement for a central website that will contain current and historical improper payments information.
 The Department of the Treasury, in coordination with the Department of Justice and the Office of Management and Budget, established the http://www.PaymentAccuracy.gov web site to create a centralized location to publish information about improper payments made to individuals, organizations, and contractors.
-This web site also provides a centralized place where the public can report suspected incidents of fraud, waste, and abuse, and contains information about 1) current and historical rates and amounts of improper payments; 2) why improper payments occur; and 3) what agencies are doing to reduce and recover improper payments.
+This web site also provides a centralized place where suspected incidents of fraud, waste, and abuse can be reported, and contains information about 1) current and historical rates and amounts of improper payments; 2) why improper payments occur; and 3) what agencies are doing to reduce and recapture improper payments.
 The website also contains extensive information, guidance, and links to other useful resources for addressing improper payments.